11 Awesome Dining Room Mirror Ideas

 dining room with olive colored walls, armchairs, wooden round table, wall sized mirror for a small room

-If your dining room is relatively small, mirrors are a great way to give the illusion of more room.
-Here a very large framed mirror is resting against the wall opposite from the mirror.
-This reflects all that great natural light.
-But the size of the mirror and the frame's beauty make it a real eye-catcher on its own.
+But the size of the mirror and the frame’s beauty make it a real eye-catcher on its own.
 The dark wood of this frame goes very well with the wood of the table and the chandelier.

-5. Flank A Mirror With ArtWork
+5. Flank A Mirror With Artwork

 Luxury dining room, art deco style. dining room mirror with artworks on all sides, table is set for dinner

-If you have a mirror above your buffet but still think something is missing, why not flank it with some beautiful artwork.
 In this case, a gilt-framed mirror languishes between two pieces framed similarly.
 It adds balance to the wall and works with the long buffet.
-The height of the hanging allows for food and buffet serving pieces to be placed without interference.

 6. Match Your Mirror’s Frame To Your Furniture